Interior inspiration - Indoor/Outdoor Flow

 Here's the same house looking inward.
 I'd love to trade places with the woman in the bean bag right now!

-The beautiful 'Singalati' beach house is available for rent... if we don't get there first!
+The beautiful 'Singalati' beach house (on NZ's Wainui Beach) is available for rent... if we don't get there first!
 How great are those folding windows - they'd bring the beach right inside, sea-spray and all!
 And that window seat (built for two) invites you to lay down, switch to holiday mode and just relax...

 This Sydney apartment only has a very small balcony.
 But with lots of potted plants and a position that soaks up the morning sun, there's still a lovely sense of outdoor living.